By: Thangam Debbonaire / The Financial Times

 If we add culture to the list, as a feature of existence to be valued, would it have any impact?
 At this point, maybe not for Syria and other post-conflict areas.
 But it would provide formal recognition of the full range of freedoms, including the freedom to express culture, which are necessary to create a better future for us all.

-The SDGs currently describe what is needed for human beings and our planet to survive, develop and thrive.
-We all need food, water, clean air, sustainable energy and shelter – yet despite signatories, conferences, events and campaigns to promote these goals, they remain out of reach for millions of people.
+The SDGs currently outline what is needed for human beings and our planet to survive, develop and prosper.
+We all need food, water, clean air, sustainable energy and shelter – yet, despite signatories, conferences, events and campaigns to promote these goals, they remain out of reach for millions of people.

-The great Palestinian poet, Mahmoud Darwish, wrote: "To be human is to love, to create and to resist."
-Achieving the SDGs would provide people with the tools to exist sustainably, resist oppression and care for each other.
-If we consider sustainable development as the ultimate freedom and meeting the SDGs as the path to it, everyone would be better off.
+The great Palestinian poet, Mahmoud Darwish, wrote: “To be human is to love, to create, and to resist.”
+Achieving the SDGs would provide people with the means to exist sustainably, to resist oppression, and to care for one another.
+If we consider sustainable development as the ultimate freedom and fulfilling the SDGs as the path to it, everyone would be better off.

 Darwish also acknowledged that creativity is essential.
 Brecht understood that the purpose of art is to create something new.
 Failure to achieve the SDGs risks the continued growth of destructive and oppressive forces around the world, both in established democracies and in developing states.
 It is in everyone's interest that culture be added as the 18th goal and that all goals be pursued with renewed urgency. /Telegraph/